 Who says you need three dimensions to make a great platformer when two dimensions work just fine?
 2D platformers have been the backbone of video games, from the Atari 2600 to the Nintendo Switch in the palm of your hand.
 The Nintendo Switch has no shortage of great platformers, especially if you like your platformers with only an X- and Y-axis.
-It's hard to choose the best, so we've done it for you, and it's easily Super Mario Maker 2.
-After years of enjoying Mario platformers, Nintendo has finally offered us the tools to do it ourselves, and it has given us endless hours of content thanks to the creativity of the internet.
+It's hard to choose the best, so we've done it for you.
+It's easily Super Mario Maker 2.
+After years of enjoying Mario platformers, Nintendo has finally offered us the tools to do it ourselves.
+It has given us endless hours of content, thanks to the creativity of the internet.

 - Best overall: Super Mario Maker 2 for Nintendo Switch

 - Best Collection: Mega Man Legacy Collection 1+ 2

 - Best WiiU Port: Donkey Kong Country: Tropical Freeze

 - Best Metroidvania: Ori and the Blind Forest - Nintendo Switch